osakared/apc-key-25-bitwig/README.md

 Introduction
 ------------

-This is a work-in-progress attempt to get the
+This is my attempt at getting
 [APC Key 25](http://www.akaipro.com/product/apc-key-25) working with [Bitwig](http://www.bitwig.com).
 The goal is to get it doing everything the official script does, plus more.
 Turn this affordable piece of gear into a powerhouse with Bitwig and this script!

+So far, it's mostly working other than the issues noted below.
+It would be nice to someday add additional features seen under "Nice to Haves".

 ### Difference With Official Ableton Script:

 * Shift + "Stop All Clips" returns to arrangement.
 * In mute mode, the light indicates that the track IS muted (which makes more sense to me).
-* Probably some subtle things I didn't notice.
-If anything seems wrong, let me know!
-* Unimplemented features and issues (see below)
+* The issues below

 ### Issues: